lukasroegner/homebridge-apple-tv-remote/README.md

 **name**: The name of the Play Pause button.

-**bundleIdentifier**: The technical name of an app on the AppleTV.
-This value is reported in the debug information of the plugin. examples: "com.netflix.Netflix" or "com.google.ios.youtube"
+**bundleIdentifier**: The technical name of an app on the Apple TV.
+This value is reported in the debug information of the plugin.
+Known bundleIdentifier: "com.netflix.Netflix", "com.google.ios.youtube" and the default apps of the Apple TV: https://support.apple.com/en-us/guide/mdm/mdmc90dce69e/web Please be aware this value is case sensitive.

 **commandSwitches** (optional): You can provide a list of switches that should be additionally exposed to HomeKit.
 Those switches are "stateless" and execute the configured commands.